Inside the Eagles' Super Bowl Run: The Stories That Led to Legends

 "I was really down," he said.

 But soon, Robinson walked.
 He ran.
 He started to cut.
 He suppressed all potential demons, never to resurface again.
-He remained steely-eyed focused through a groin injury with the Colts in 2016 and an uncertain summer with the Eagles this season.
+He remained steely-eyed focused through a concussion with the Colts, a groin injury that ended that 2016 season and a do-or-die summer with the Eagles this season.
 Oh, he was on the roster bubble.
 Those demons "briefly" entered his mind.
-But then Robinson "shifted" them out.
+But then Robinson stiff-armed them into the Delaware forever.

 "When you question yourself like that, that's something negative," he said.
 "So I stayed positive.
 Now I'm here in the Super Bowl with a chance to make history. … Just took it back to when you were a kid and were just playing—you weren't thinking about what would happen, what could happen."